alphaleadership/King-Tools-Hack/README.md

 ##### How To Use?

 1. Download and configure [nodejs](https://nodejs.org/en/) if not yet
-2. Download the script
+2. Download the script  (or white git cmd ```git clone https://github.com/Izox-github/botdiscordhack.git``` )
-3. Extract it to a directory (or white git cmd ```git clone https://github.com/Izox-github/botdiscordhack.git``` )
+3. Extract it to a directory
 4. Put your token
 5. Type this command
     ```sh
-    user@user:~/king/tools/hack$ npm install
+    user@user:~/king/tools/hack$ npm install discord.js
     ```
 6. Start Program:
     ```sh
-    user@user:~/king/tools/hack$ npm start
+    user@user:~/king/tools/hack$ node index.js
     ```
 ##### If there is a problem :
-1. Nothing happens: finds that the bot has permissions on the target server.
-2. Check if you have put the correct bot token
+1. Check if you have put the correct bot token

 ##### Thank !
 Thank you for using my app!, And I'm proud to make it happen!    ❤